 I am a photographer, researcher and educator, currently residing in Cambridgeshire, England.
 After living and studying in South Africa for seventeen years, with a break spent living and working in Germany, I returned to the UK in 1998 as a freelancer and lecturer based in London.

-At present, I am Course Leader in Photography at Buckinghamshire New University and am in the final year of my PhD at Middlesex University, London.
+At present, I am Course Leader in Photography at Buckinghamshire New University and have recently submitted my PhD thesis at Middlesex University, London.

 ACMurphy Photography was established in 1995 as a collective name for my practice, which incorporates a diverse interest in subject matter and media and is produced for research, publication and exhibition outputs.